daydemir/senseable-python-template/docs/getting-started.md

 ```shell
 poetry install
 ```
 This creates a virtual environment that stored in the project folder at `/.venv`.
-This folder is hidden to git thanks to the `.gitignore` file, so your local environment does not take up storage in GitHub.
+This folder is hidden to git thanks to the `.gitignore` file.

-This makes it so if someone else wants to run your code, they can clone or download your repository from GitHub, and run `poetry install` themselves to have a copy of the virtual environment you are using.
+If someone else wants to run your code, they can clone or download your repository from GitHub, and run `poetry install` themselves to have a copy of the virtual environment you are using.

+#### Add included dependencies
 Let's add the helpers that come with the template to the development environment.
-More information on this is available in [Working On Your Project](using-your-project.md).
+More information on this is available in [Working On Your Project](working-with-your-project.md#dependency-management).
 ```shell
 poetry add black flake8 isort --group dev
 ```